Scent Work for Dogs

 The following changes of behaviour are usually good indicators that the dog is about to pee:

-• nose will be closer to the ground and almost stationary
+• nose maybe closer to the ground and almost stationary

 • active sniffing will occur